RediSearch/RediSearch/docs/docs/administration/gc.md

     - /docs/stack/search/design/gc/
 ---

-# Garbage Collection in Search and Query
+# Garbage Collection in RediSearch

 ## 1. The Need For GC